barrymoana/PDFChatter/README.md

 ## PDF Upload and Processing
-This section allows the user to upload a PDF file, which is then processed and split into text chunks using Langchain's RecursiveCharacterTextSplitter.
+This section allows the user to upload PDF file, which is then processed and split into text chunks using Langchain's RecursiveCharacterTextSplitter.

 ```python
 #Upload PDF File